I’ll admit it… when I design opt-in forms, I’m confident that my form converts well.

 Then, on variation 2, I decided to cut the social proof text completely, whereas on variation 1, I left it in tact.

 I should have tested an opt-in form with the social proof below the submit button, instead of above the opt-in form.
-We’ll do that another time, so be sure to sign up free email updates here.

 The Results of the DIYthemes Opt-In Form Split-Test